 Dumbo (1941), the story of an elephant that flies using its ears, is one of the classic animated film from Disney’s Golden Age between 1937 and 1942, a period that stretched from the studio’s first film Snow White and the Seven Dwarfs (1937) and ended with World War II.
 Dumbo comes with an effortless anthropomorphic charm.
 The film has been held in disregard in recent years because of the controversy over the three crows, which were cast using African-American voice actors – the term ‘Jim Crow’ is used to refer to racial segregation laws in pre-Civil Rights era USA.

 Ever since the mid-1990s, Disney have been conducting a series of live-action remakes of their films.
 These have included remakes of Disney animated films with the likes of The Jungle Book (1994) and 101 Dalmatians (1996) and of live-action Disney films such as That Darn Cat (1997), Flubber (1997), The Parent Trap (1998), Freaky Friday (2003), Herbie: Fully Loaded (2005), The Shaggy Dog (2006), Race to Witch Mountain (2009) and Tron Legacy (2010).
 Indeed, Tim Burton’s version of Alice in Wonderland (2010) is often erroneously called a remake of the Disney Alice in Wonderland (1951) – although there is nothing that indicates it is a remake of the Disney film as opposed to one of dozens of film versions of the Lewis Carroll book.
 It did however usher in a new era of live-action Disney remakes in the 2010s, which has included the likes of Maleficent (2014), Cinderella (2015), The Jungle Book (2016), Pete’s Dragon (2016), Beauty and the Beast (2017) and Mary Poppins Returns (2018).
-Indeed, Dumbo comes out in 2019 amid no less than three other of these Disney animated remakes, alongside Aladdin (2019), Lady and the Tramp (2019), The Lion King (2019) and ahead are promised remakes of The Little Mermaid (2020) and Mulan (2020)., plus other spinoffs like Cruella (2020).
+Indeed, Dumbo comes out in 2019 amid no less than three other of these Disney animated remakes, alongside Aladdin (2019), Lady and the Tramp (2019), The Lion King (2019), Mulan (2020) and ahead the promised remake of The Little Mermaid (2021) plus other spinoffs like Cruella (2020).